1st, 3rd, 4th and 5th Sundays of the month – Morning Worship,

 Morning Service at 10.30am

-Our children and their leaders have suggested that they will be involved in All-Age services on special occasions, such as Lent.
-At the start of half term on 17th February and during the Easter school holiday on 7th April (Mothering Sunday) and 14th April (Palm Sunday) we will have some activities and participation for all, but they will not necessarily be a full All-Age services - something we call All-Age light.
+Our children and their leaders have suggested that they will be involved in All-Age services on special occasions such as Father’s Day.
+At the beginning of the May half term and at the end of term in July, we aim to have services with some activities and participation for all, but not necessarily full All-Age services - something we call All-Age light or a Holiday service.

 Evening Service at 6.30pm